MicrosoftDocs/learn/learn-pr/machine-learning/predictive-maintenance-model-builder/includes/3-choose-scenario-data.md

 For this scenario, you won't use all of the columns in the dataset because they either don't inform the prediction or contain redundant information.

-Because you want to be able to predict whether a machine has failed or not, the **Machine failure** column is the label.
+Because you want to be able to predict whether a machine will fail or not, the **Machine failure** column is the label.
 In Model Builder, for features, you can use data from the **Product ID**, **Type**, and various sensor columns.

-Although the failure modes are useful in diagnosing the root cause of the failure, they aren't useful for your use case.
+Although the failure modes are useful in diagnosing the root cause of a failure, they aren't useful for your use case.
 The reason is that you only want to know whether a machine has failed or not.
 Additionally, similar information is already captured by the **Machine failure** column.
 So, you can ignore these columns.

 Proceed to the next unit to check your knowledge on scenarios, environments, and data preparation.